Back To Search Results

 • Glucan: Glucan is a pathogen-associated molecular pattern that was found to improve the treatment of chromoblastomycosis when used at 5 mg/week with itraconazole at 400 mg/day.[89][90]

-• Retinoids: Synthetic retinoids like acitretin have been used in combination with other medications (eg, imiquimod, itraconazole) for chromoblastomycosis.[91]
+• Retinoids: Synthetic retinoids like acitretin have been combined with other medications (eg, imiquimod, itraconazole) for chromoblastomycosis.[91]

 • Melanin Inhibitors: Molecules like tricyclazole, which inhibits melanin, have been thought to help with fungicidal activity in chromoblastomycosis.[92]
 The use of melanin inhibitors in conjunction with antifungal therapy might be useful to reduce fungal defenses for better antifungal penetration.[93]